Class Teacher: Miss Burke

 We are going to be exploring some fantastic topics this year such as: Brazil, World War II, The Ancient Greeks, Amazon Adventure and in the final term, Earth & Beyond.

-Pupils are expected to read five times a week, ideally, this would be accessed through Bug Club on Active Learn, however, if your child is unable to access this site they should read their school book.
-Reading records will be checked each Tuesday and all books read should be recorded by your child in their reading comments book.
-Your child will also be expected to access TimesTable Rock Stars to practise their times tables daily to develop accuracy and speed.
+Pupils are expected to read five times a week, through both Active Learn and their home reading book.
+Reading records will be checked at least once a week during your child’s Guided Reading session and all books read (including those read for pleasure) should be recorded by your child in their reading comments.
+Your child will also be expected to access TimesTable Rock Stars to practise their times tables daily in order to develop accuracy, speed and confidence.